fieryhenry/tbcms/README.md

 mod.patches.add_patch(libpatch_arm_32)
 mod.patches.add_patch(libpatch_arm_64)

+apk.set_app_name("Battle Cats Private Server") apk.set_package_name("jp.co.ponos.battlecatsps")

 apk.load_mods([mod])

 print(apk.final_apk_path)

 ```

+You may get `Relocation R32 not supported!` when running the script.
+This is
+normal and you can ignore it.

 Instead of using a private server, you might be able to use something like
 [mitmproxy](https://mitmproxy.org/) or [Fiddler](https://www.telerik.com/fiddler)